Skip to content

 No matter the distance, hydration impacts performance, safety, and recovery.

-It’s about electrolytes, timing, concentration, and consistency — and knowing how those needs change as races get longer, hotter, and more demanding.
+Hydration isn't just about drinking water.
+It's about electrolytes, timing, concentration, and consistency — and knowing how those needs change as races get longer, hotter, and more demanding.

 This guide isn’t meant to be exhaustive or overly technical.
 It’s meant to give you practical, proven principles you can actually apply so your next race is better than your last.